 Keep reading to see what each situation requires for PSD2 compliance.

-PSD2 compliance with PayPal Standard or PayPal-hosted PayPal Pro
+PSD2 compliance with PayPal-hosted PayPal Pro

-If you’re using PayPal Standard or a form of PayPal Pro where the payment process is hosted by PayPal, you’re in the clear.
+If you’re using a form of PayPal Pro where the payment process is hosted by PayPal, you’re in the clear.
 In this scenario, when customers are ready to pay, they’re automatically directed to PayPal from your website.
 Compliance is out of your hands at that point, and PayPal is responsible for ensuring the payment process is PSD2 compliant.

 PSD compliance with PayPal Pro direct